medjed/embulk-input-bigquery/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'embulk-input-bigquery'

-And then execute:

-    $ bundle

-Or install it yourself as:
+install it yourself as:

-    $ gem install embulk-input-bigquery
+    $ embulk gem install embulk-input-bigquery

 ## Usage